Yan-Oliveira/doc-fao/content/ticket-forms.rst

    - Acceleration of processes by using forms.
    - Increases the completeness of forms by defining mandatory fields.

-Available in Service Package
-   GOLD

 Target Groups
    - Customer service/support
    - IT service management
    - Sales
    - Public authorities

+Available in Service Package
+   - GOLD

+Package Name in OTRS Package Manager
+   - OTRSTicketForms

 .. note::